 The Side Hustler’s Guide to Burnout Prevention

-If you’re one of those people, kudos to you!
-Freelancing and side hustles allow you to explore new skills, meet new people, and work with your natural skills.
-And while taking on a side hustle is exciting, it is time-consuming and makes you more susceptible to burnout.
+It allows you to explore new skills, meet new people, and work within your natural skill sets.
+And while being your own boss and setting your own schedule is exciting, it is also time-consuming and makes you more susceptible to burnout.

-I got very sick, and after many doctor’s visits and medications that didn’t work, I was finally told I was overstressed, and my body was using up all my stress hormone reserves.
+I got sick, and after many doctor’s visits and medications that didn’t work, I was told I was over-stressed.
+My body was using up my hormone reserves and producing too much cortisol (a stress hormone).
 I was overdoing it and not sleeping enough.

 - High blood pressure